Sieboldianus/lbsnstructure/readme.md

 ## Proto Buffers Standardization of Social Media Data Structures and Cross-Network Interrelationships

-This is the first version of a common conceptual data model for analyzing, comparing and relating information of different social networks.
-With the structure, we focus on three important directions that is of importance to the whole Priority Program:
+This is the first version of a common, standardized conceptual data model for analyzing, comparing and relating information of different social networks.
+With the structure, we focus on three important directions that are of importance to the whole Priority Program:

 - Adaption: Case Studies for application of this structure and exemplary visualizations
 - Guides: Theoretic description and guidelines of concept and technical implementation